Overview

 prep

-: Execute computation (often LLM calls)post
+: Execute computation (often LLM calls), cannot access memory directly.

 Flows orchestrate nodes by:

-Starting with a designated node
+Starting with a designated start

-Following action-based transitions between nodes
+Following action-based transitions (driven by trigger

-Supporting branching, looping, and nested flows
+Supporting branching, looping, and nested flows.

-Supporting nested batch operations
+Supporting nested batch operations.

 If you're new to BrainyFlow, we recommend exploring these core abstractions in the following order: